 Once the proposal has been approved by the Institutional Review Board the data collection process will commence.
-The candidate will meet with their Dissertation Chair a minimum of once weekly and their research guidance committee no less that once per quarter, which shall serve as a component for the progress report.
-The PhD student will register for a total of 6 units of Research & Statistics V during the data collection phase of their dissertation.
-Research & Statistics V will consist of 2 three-unit courses.
-The PhD student will register for the final 3 units once one of the following has occurred: 1) The student has collected approximately 50% of the research data, 2) the student has been registered for 5 quarters, or 3) the first of two studies data has been collected.
+The candidate will meet with their research guidance committee no less that once per quarter which shall serve as a component for the progress report.
+The PhD student will register for a total of 6 units of Research & Statistics IIIb during the data collection phase of their dissertation.
+Research & Statistics IIIb will consist of 2 three-unit courses.
+The PhD student will register for the final 3 units once one of the following has occurred: 1) The student has collected approximately 50% of the research data, the student has been registered for 5 quarters, or the first of two studies data has been collected.
 Recall: The student may carry an in progress (IP) in this course for a maximum of 5 quarters.
-Once the research guidance committee has verified that the data collection process has been successfully completed, the Dissertation Chair will submit a satisfactory grade for the second 3-units.
-Upon completion of this course the PhD candidate will contact their Program Director to discuss the anticipated program completion date and after confirmation from the Dissertation Chair; submission of Form C: Petition for Graduation to the Faculty of Graduate Studies.
+Once the research guidance committee has verified that the data collection process has been successfully completed, the dissertation chair will submit a satisfactory grade for the second 3-units.
+Upon completion of this course the PhD candidate will contact their program director to discuss the anticipated program completion date and after confirmation from the dissertation chair; submission of Form C: Petition for Graduation to the Faculty of Graduate Studies.

-15. Element 15: Data Collection (Register for Research & Statistics V - PTGR 695)
+15. Element 15: Data Collection (Register for Research & Statistics IIIB - PHTH 537B)

-- a.
-The PhD student will register for 3-units of Research & Statistics V the quarter following the successful completion of Research & Statistics IV.
-The student contract above will serve as the contract between the student, the program, and the Dissertation Chair. - b.
+a.
+The PhD student will register for 3-units of Research & Statistics IIIB the quarter following the successful completion of Research & Statistics IIIA.
+The student contract above will serve as the contract between the student, the program, and the dissertation chair.

+- b.
 The data collection process is expected to progress in a relatively continuous process.
 In human research it is not uncommon that subject recruitment will yield fewer subjects than initially expected.
-The research guidance committee should work with the student to develop a contingency plan, such as alternate recruitment sites or expansion of inclusion criteria, when the sample size is substantially short of expectations.
+The research guidance committee should work with the student to develop contingency plan, such as alternate recruitment sites or expansion of inclusion criteria, when the sample size is substantially short of expectations.
 A student in a research-oriented doctorate program cannot simply lower the number of subjects since sample size directly affects the statistical power of the study. - c.
-A satisfactory grade will be entered for the first 3-units of Research & Statistics V once one of the following occurs: 1) the PhD candidate has collected approximately 50% of the data, 2) on multiple project studies, once data is collected on one of the studies a grade will be submitted, or 3) at the end of the 5th quarter. - d.
-The PhD candidate will then register for the final 3-units of Research & Statistics V. Once the research guidance committee has verified that the data collection process has been successfully completed, the Dissertation Chair will submit a satisfactory grade for the final 3-units of Research & Statistics V (PTGR 695). - e.
-Data Monitoring: Data sheets should be designed to complement the data collection process to minimize omissions and potential mistakes.
-During the data collection process it will be expected that the candidate will regularly reduce and assess the accumulated data for purposes of instrumentation/calibration and quality control.
-These interim assessments will be a conjoint effort between the candidate and Dissertation Chair or designee.
+A satisfactory grade will be entered for the first 3-units of Research & Statistics IIIb once one of the following occurs: 1) the PhD candidate has collected approximately 50% of the data, 2) on multiple project studies, once data is collected on one of the studies a grade will be submitted, or 3) at the end of the 5th quarter. - d.
+The PhD candidate will then register for the final 3-units of Research & Statistics IIIb.
+Once the research guidance committee has verified that the data collection process has been successfully completed, the dissertation chair will submit a satisfactory grade for the final 3-units of Research & Statistics IIIB (PHTH 537B). - e.
+Data Monitoring: During the data collection process it will be expected that the candidate will regularly and often reduce and assess the accumulated data for purposes of instrumentation/calibration and quality control.
+These interim assessments will be a conjoint effort between the candidate and dissertation chair or designee.